dra2020/dra-analytics/docs/rate.md

 ### adjustSplittingRating

-Initially, maps could get a 100 rating even if they split some counties or districts.
+Initially in DRA maps could get a 100 rating even if they split some counties or districts.
 This function can be used to make the maximum rating for maps that split any counties or districts be 99.

 ``` TypeScript